Buddhist Therapy, Life Coaching, Dharma Training

 My Philosophy & My Purpose

 Hello, my name is Michael Turner (my Dhamma name is Upāsaka Pasannacitta).
-I am an ariya-puggala (sakadāgāmi), an advanced Buddhist Dhammavinaya trainer, an analytical meditation teacher, a Buddhist therapist, a personal coach, and a full-time precept-holding Buddhist having formerly been an anagārika for eight years.
-The word "anagārika" is an honorific given to pre-monastic Buddhist renunciants; and the word "sakadāgāmi" (once-returner) is a reflection of my advanced spiritual progress along the path toward full enlightenment, having attained the first two fruits and currently pointed toward Third Path (non-returner) practice.
+I am advanced Buddhist Dhammavinaya trainer, an analytical meditation teacher, a Buddhist therapist, a personal life coach, and a full-time precept-holding Buddhist having formerly been an anagārika for eight years.

-Many years ago — after nearly thirty years of study, working with teachers, and deep practice — I renounced my professional business career, my relationships, my possessions, and my worldly life, and I boarded an aircraft for a monastery in Southeast Asia so that I may dedicate myself full-time to Buddhist practice, study, and teaching — continuing along my path with the intention of receiving higher-ordination as a Buddhist monk, scholar, and teacher.
+Many years ago — after nearly thirty years of study, working with teachers, and deep practice — I renounced my professional career, my relationships, my possessions, and my worldly life, and I boarded an aircraft for a monastery in Southeast Asia so that I may dedicate myself full-time to Buddhist practice, study, and teaching — continuing along my path with the intention of receiving higher-ordination as a Buddhist monk, scholar, and teacher.
 My life has been an unexpectedly eventful journey ever since, bringing me to where I am today.

-In my present capacity as a Buddhist coach and therapist, I work with Buddhist practitioners of all skill and experience levels to guide them on how to overcome the things that hold them back from true progress; that is to say, true progress toward genuine happiness, peace of mind, and contentment — i.e., the Buddhist path.
+In my present capacity as a Buddhism-based coach and therapist, I work with Buddhist practitioners of all skill and experience levels to guide them on how to overcome the things that hold them back from true progress; that is to say, true progress toward genuine happiness, peace of mind, and contentment — i.e., the Buddhist path.
 If you are looking for an insightful and skilled early Buddhist Dhamma-based teacher, mentor, coach, or therapist, or if you strive to become a stream-enterer, an awakened being, then you've found the right teacher.

 Born in 1975, I first took an interest in Buddhist studies and meditation more than 30 years ago, and I currently continue to expand my primary studies under the direction of monks from the Sri Lankan Theravāda and Thai Forest traditions while also engaging in scholarly cross-tradition dialogue with monastics from the Tibetan Gelugpa tradition.
-My personal practice is that of a monastically-minded early Buddhist with a firm emphasis on the time-honoured core of the Buddha's traditional pre-sectarian Pāli teachings (e.g., the sutta and vinaya piṭaka), but I am also one who sees practical value in the compassion- and lovingkindness-based innovations found in Tibetan Buddhism, and I have developed an efficient method that works them together to make veritable and measurable progress to awakening, stream-entry, and beyond; more on that below.
+My personal practice is that of a monastically-minded early Buddhist with a firm emphasis on the time-honoured core of the Buddha's traditional pre-sectarian Pāḷi teachings (e.g., the sutta and vinaya piṭaka), but I am also one who sees practical value in the compassion- and lovingkindness-based innovations found in Tibetan Buddhism, and I have developed an efficient method that works them together to make veritable and measurable progress to awakening, stream-entry, and beyond; more on that below.

-I came to this form of practice after having spent many years balancing my Buddhist Philosophy and Dhamma studies with my daily meditation practice when I could have otherwise just been spending that time working with the Dhamma (both on- and especially off-the-cushion) and directing my practices toward cultivating my sīla instead.
+I came to this form of practice after spending many years balancing my Buddhist Philosophy and Dhamma studies with my daily meditation practice, when I could have otherwise just been spending that time working with the Dhamma (both on- and especially off-the-cushion) and directing my practices toward cultivating my sīla instead.
 Once I dropped all of those very-Buddhist distractions, my own personal progress toward awakened enlightenment accelerated rapidly.
 What that demonstrated to me was that the time we spend on- and off-the-cushion should be directly conducive to actually attaining Nibbāna rather than to satisfying our ego-centric thirst for academic knowledge, or our attachments to sectarian views, monastic rituals, or our desire for resting in blissful altered states of concentration.

 I created this community of students after having helped countless numbers of people get past the intermediate and more advanced challenges associated with their meditation and Dhamma practice by enhancing their activities with time-tested Buddhist techniques coupled with personalised, insightful, and deeply knowledgeable training, coaching, and guidance for the practical application of Buddhist practices in real life.